-Firstly, while in the UK a beneficiary in a will is not liable to pay tax on the first £325,000 of their inheritance, under State rules, for those relatives falling into in Group One, this relief is granted only for the first €15,956.
+- In the UK a beneficiary in a will is not liable to pay tax on the first £325,000 of inheritance.
+Meanwhile, under Spanish Inheritance law, relatives falling into Group One are only granted relief on the first €15,956.
 This is a huge consideration when planning for your family’s future.

-Secondly, Spanish law does not recognise common law partners.
-Unmarried partners, therefore, (unless registered as pareja de hecho – a status only available in some regions) fall into the fourth Group, which does not carry a tax-free allowance, meaning that they will be liable to pay tax on 100% of any inheritance.
+- Spanish inheritance law does not recognise common law partners.
+Unmarried partners, therefore, (unless registered as pareja de hecho – a status only available in some regions) fall into the fourth Group, which does not carry a tax-free allowance, meaning that they will be liable to pay Spanish inheritance tax on 100% of money left.

-The final point concerns the inheritance of property.
-Under State law, a 95% tax reduction is applied to the value of the main residence (up to a maximum of €122,000).
+- The final point concerns the inheritance of property.
+Under Spanish inheritance law, a 95% tax reduction is applied to the value of the main residence (up to a maximum of €122,000).
 However, if the property is sold within ten years of death, the tax liability is recalculated, which will doubtless result in a much higher tax bill.

-And in terms of property, while there is still a 95% reduction on the value of the main residence, the value of the property may be as much as €150,000 - and the lock-in period before it can be sold without incurring additional tax is just five years.
+In terms of property, while there is still a 95% reduction on the value of the main residence, the value of the property has an allowance of up to €150,000 – and the lock-in period before it can be sold without incurring additional tax is just five years.

 One way of circumventing this rule, at either State or regional level, is by leaving the property to your children/grandchildren (using multiple allowances) and granting the surviving spouse a Usufruct or ‘life interest’.
-So, while the children technically own the property, the remaining spouse is able to use the house for the remainder of their life, with the idea that full ownership will eventually pass to the children without further tax.
+So, while the children technically own the property, the remaining spouse is able to use the house for the remainder of their life, with the idea that full ownership will eventually pass to the children without further Spanish inheritance tax applied.